 Severe risks associated with taking meloxicam include FDA-boxed warnings for the following:

 - Meloxicam use poses an increased risk of cardiovascular events, such as heart attack, heart failure, blood clots and stroke, any of which may prove fatal.
 Notably, these risks, which may occur early during treatment, may also increase with ongoing use.
-Therefore, if you are prescribed meloxicam, your doctor will need to monitor your blood pressure throughout your treatment regimen.
+Therefore, if you’re prescribed meloxicam, your doctor will need to monitor your blood pressure throughout your treatment regimen.

 How Long Does Meloxicam Stay In Your System?

 According to the FDA’s label for Mobic, meloxicam has a half-life of between 15 and 20 hours.
 At this rate, it will take about 80 hours for the drug to be completely removed from your system, mostly excreted in the form of metabolites in equal amounts through urine and feces.
-Meloxicam can be detected in your blood up to five days.
+Meloxicam can be detected in your blood for up to 5 days.

 Is Meloxicam Addictive?

-Signs that indicate short-term abuse, meaning you’re taking the drug more often than prescribed, and/or combining meloxicam with alcohol, other prescription drugs or other NSAIDs include:
+Signs that indicate short-term abuse, meaning you’re taking the drug more often than prescribed and/or combining meloxicam with alcohol, other prescription drugs or other NSAIDs, include:

 - Taking more of the drug in an effort to achieve maximum pain relief.
 Those who do so may believe (in error) that because meloxicam reduces inflammation and pain, taking more of the drug can achieve relief quicker and last longer.
-Signs include running out of prescriptions earlier than expected, doctor shopping to secure new prescriptions, stealing someone else’s pills, engaging in secretive behavior using the medication.
+Signs include running out of prescriptions earlier than expected, doctor shopping to secure new prescriptions, stealing someone else’s pills and engaging in secretive behavior using the medication.

 - Combining meloxicam with alcohol and other drugs.
 This can happen accidentally or in an effort to achieve a euphoric effect (a sign of drug abuse in the latter case).